Modern Vintage Bathroom Inspiration

 I’ve been putting a ton of pressure on myself to really create the perfect space.
 There is so much to consider when planning a master bathroom and it’s honestly been kind of hectic and stressful!

-I’m going to write an entire post on how I came up with the design for the bathroom, how I sourced all the products, and how I used our budget to determine what I could spend more on versus save in other areas.
-Of course I have to actually finalize plans before I can write that post, and as of today, I’m STILL ordering tile samples.
+I wrote an entire post on how I came up with the design for the bathroom, how I sourced all the products, and how I used our budget to determine what I could spend more on versus saving in other areas.

-I love to just Pin any image that catches my eye.
+To start, I love to just Pin any image that catches my eye.
 Even if it’s not necessarily my “style”.
 And I’m so sick of being defined by one particular style.
-That’s another post I’m working on, too 😉

-So, once I’ve Pinned a bunch of images (I’m talking like 50 or more), I go back through and really look at what I saw in the image.
+So, once I’ve Pinned a bunch of images (I’m talking like 50 or more), I go back through and really look at what I saw that I liked in the image.
 Was it the colors?
 Was it the tile selection?
 Or, was it something else entirely?

-Finally, I balance out the inspiration photos while considering our current space AND mix in my own design esthetic and want I want in the space.
+Finally, I balance out the inspiration photos while considering our current space AND mix in my own design aesthetic and what I want in the space.
 It’s SUCH a process.
 But, I truly, truly love to do it.
 I love LOVE it.

 I wanted to do a more modern style than you’re used to seeing on the blog and mix that with a bit of a vintage look.